Medical Device Registration and Approval in Switzerland

 LICENSE TRANSFER: Similar to the EU, this process is not applicable.

-AUTHORIZED REPRESENTATIVE/LICENSE HOLDER: An EU authorized representative is required.
+AUTHORIZED REPRESENTATIVE/LICENSE HOLDER: An authorized representative anywhere in the European Union is required.

 ADDITIONAL INFORMATION: Swiss manufacturers and authorized representatives shall register all medical devices in the Medical Device Database before they are placed on the market.